rse-ops/ci/cmake/README.md

+---
+title: CMake
+layout: page-two-col
+parent: Continuous Integration
+active: Continuous Integration
+permalink: /cmake/
+---

-# Cmake CI
+# CMake CI

+{:.no_toc}

-This is an example for how to set up a GitHub Action to test your Cmake project.
+This is an example for how to set up a GitHub Action to test your CMake project.

+* TOC
+{:toc}

 ## 1. Overview of Steps